Last updated 30 July 2020

 In the course of providing our services, we collect or receive your personal information in a few different ways.

 When you interact with us directly: This could be if you ask us about our business activities, register with us for an online account, enrol in an educational programme or public event, apply for a job or volunteering opportunity or otherwise provide us with your personal information.
-This includes when you phone us, visit our website, maintain an account using KHM’s online registration system, participate in a message board or get in touch through the post, by email or in person.
+This includes when you phone us, visit our website, consent to our direct email marketing, maintain an account using KHM’s online registration system, participate in a message board or get in touch through the post, by email or in person.

 We may also receive your information from a third party such as a university, National Health Service trust, or other partnering organisation if they have a contract or collaboration with us to provide product and services.
 In this case we will treat your personal data with as much respect as though we collected it ourselves.